mdemattos/bimm-kmp-challenge-base/README.md

 A Kotlin Multiplatform Mobile app that helps users discover local sake shops.
 Built with KMP to share business logic between Android and iOS while maintaining native UI experiences.

+# Running the app

+You can [download the Android APK](https://drive.google.com/file/d/1ZbrvfVifwbOUponqYnbuJ6h7iSVqhNUg/view?usp=drive_link) from Google Drive.

 ## Architecture Overview

 This project follows Clean Architecture principles with a clear separation of concerns across multiple layers.
 Here's how it's structured: